Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

-\textbf{Security analysis.} Unlike conventional ID-based representations, multimodal features are semantically rich but may inadvertently encode sensitive user attributes when learned locally, increasing the risk of privacy breaches via gradient inversion or attribute inference.
+Unlike conventional ID-based representations, multimodal features are semantically rich but may inadvertently encode sensitive user attributes when learned locally, increasing the risk of privacy breaches via gradient inversion or attribute inference.
 In our framework, representation learning is entirely server-side, and clients receive only compact item preference vectors derived from multimodal features, which are less informative and more resilient to such attacks.
 This design mitigates privacy risks associated with multimodal signals in FR while remaining compatible with ID-based architectures, and amenable to integration with techniques like Differential Privacy~\cite{choi2018guaranteeing} and Homomorphic Encryption~\cite{acar2018survey}.
-Further analysis is provided in the experiments.
+See experiments for further analysis.